jingconan/SADIT/README.md

 #### Simulator

 Simulator is basically a revised version of fs simulator.
-We have added support to export anoumalous flows(add label information).
+We have added support to export anomalous flows(add label information).

 Usage
 =====